danimtz/RendererGoBrrr/README.md

 - [x]  Wireframe drawer (Make it work on any file): Works now, but requires wireframe to be in NDC space (-1, 1)
 - [x]  Fix buffer to index with (0 0) at bottom left.(Left with 0,0 at top left for now.
 Easily changed in buffer class or in viewport transform)
 - [x]  Matrix4 class for homgenous coordinate transforms and add w to Vector3
-- [ ]  Fix w in Vector3 not being initialized properly to 1 for some reason being -1204195803 (uninitialized)
+- [x]  Fix w in Vector3 not being initialized properly to 1 for some reason being -1204195803 (uninitialized)
+- [ ]  Write simple triangle rasterizer.
+Bounding box and barycentric coordinate functions in Rasterizer class